-As web developers look for new ways to deliver fast and beautiful web projects, an ever-growing trend has been the implementation of single page applications.
-But what is a single page application, and why should you consider them for your next project?
+As web developers look for new ways to deliver fast and beautiful web projects, an ever-growing trend has been the implementation of a single-page application framework.
+But what is a single-page application, and why should you consider them for your next project?

-Obviously, a single page application (or “one page website”) is an application or website that is limited to a single page.
-What that means in theory and function though, is that a website or application is built to re-render its content and/or design without sending a request back to the server for new HTML.
+Obviously, a single-page application (or one-page website) is an application or website that is limited to a single page.
+What that means in theory and function though, is that a website or application is built to re-render its content and/or design without sending a request back to the server for a new HTML page.
 All of the HTML and CSS required for the entire site interaction is loaded when the application is first launched, and then the page changes and updates as the user interacts with it, without loading any new code.
 This, in theory, leads to faster navigation and a quicker, smoother user experience – or, at least, it should do.

 In many websites, lots of the data on the page will stay the same as you browse between pages – think headers, footers, menus, etc. The only parts of the page that change are the things a user interacts with.
-Single page applications load these parts of the page dynamically with JSON data and AJAX requests.
-This means that data conversion moves from server-side to client-side, and speeds up website performance for the user.
+Single-page applications load these parts of the page dynamically with JSON data and AJAX requests.
+This means that data conversion moves from server-side to client-side, and speeds up website performance.

 - Better UX: A more streamlined interface where things only load if they have to will result in an improved user experience.

 - Faster performance: Eliminating requests to the server means “new pages” will load faster, and a user’s journey will be quick and smooth.

 - Cost savings?
 It obviously depends on implementation, but because single-page applications send fewer server requests, there’s less impact on server resources, which ultimately saves money.